ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Azure ATP provides User Entity Behavioural Analytics (UEBA) by monitoring authentication requests to on-premises Active Directory (AD) Domain Controllers (DCs).

-#### Design Considerations

 Integrating Azure ATP with MCAS extends this capability to hybrid environments and presents all Azure ATP Suspicious Activity (SA) alerts to the MCAS dashboard, reducing the need for security analysts to monitor multiple consoles.
 To connect Azure ATP to MCAS the user enabling the setting must be an Azure AD Global Admin.
 Integration is enabled in the MCAS console and does not require configuration from the Azure ATP console.

-#### Design Decisions

-The tables below describe the Azure ATP integration design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 72 Azure ATP integration Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---